brian-arnold/brian-arnold.github.io/pages/about/about.md

 - mentor individual students or postdocs
 - serve as consultant
 - develop computational workflows that enable or accelerate several projects

-I am also affiliated with the [Center for Statistics and Machine Learning](https://csml.princeton.edu/), which creates inter-departmental connections between scientists at Princeton.

 # Highlights